awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/attach-instance-asg.md

 1. If the instance doesn't meet the criteria, you get an error message with the details\.
 For example, the instance might not be in the same Availability Zone as the Auto Scaling group\.
 Choose **Close** and try again with an instance that meets the criteria\.

-## Attaching an Instance Using the AWS CLI<a name="attach-instance-aws-cli"></a>
+## Attaching an Instance \(AWS CLI\)<a name="attach-instance-aws-cli"></a>

-**To attach an instance to an Auto Scaling group using the AWS CLI**
+**To attach an instance to an Auto Scaling group**

-1. Describe a specific Auto Scaling group using the following [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/describe-auto-scaling-groups.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/describe-auto-scaling-groups.html) command:
+1. Describe a specific Auto Scaling group using the following [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/describe-auto-scaling-groups.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/describe-auto-scaling-groups.html) command\.

    ```
    aws autoscaling describe-auto-scaling-groups --auto-scaling-group-names my-asg